 31. There are 14 different applications or complaints that can be made to the Industrial Court.
 These are listed in Annex 1 to this Guide and a separate form is available for each application or complaint.
 Each form contains details of the relevant Regulations and the questions on the form are specific to each application or complaint.
-Applicants should complete the form in as much detail as possible, but in the knowledge that it, and any supporting documentation sent with it, will be copied to the other party by the Court.
+Applicants should complete the form in as much detail as possible, but in the knowledge that it, and any supporting documentation sent with it, must be copied to the other party.
+Any complaint, for example on an alleged failure to comply with the agreement, must be sufficiently specific so that the Court and other parties can identify precisely what is being alleged.
+Although the Court will show some flexibility on this question, it is unlikely to entertain complaints in the course of the proceedings which are distinct from the original complaint.